Dead Rising: Dead Rising: Endgame (2016)

-Future

-Jesse Metcalfe told Digital Spy that depending on the success of the second film Crackle is debating between continuing the franchise with a third film, or developing a Crackle Original series in real time action, in the style of 24, and with zombie drama like The Walking Dead.

 In other games

-Frank West is a playable character in the fighting games Tatsunoko vs. Capcom: Ultimate All-Stars, Ultimate Marvel vs. Capcom 3, Marvel vs. Capcom: Infinite. with his special moves revolving around the use of zombies and the makeshift weapons from Dead Rising.
+Frank West is a playable character in the fighting games Tatsunoko vs. Capcom: Ultimate All-Stars, Ultimate Marvel vs. Capcom 3 and Marvel vs. Capcom: Infinite, with his special moves revolving around the use of zombies and the makeshift weapons from Dead Rising.
 He has special dialogue with Nova, the Hulk, and Spider-Man, the latter of which he tries to compete with as a rival photographer.
 Frank also appears as one of the characters at player's disposal in the tactical role-playing game Project X Zone, where he is paired with Hsien-Ko from the Darkstalkers series.
 Frank West also appears as a multiplayer character in Capcom's Lost Planet: Extreme Condition, and in the sequel, Lost Planet 2.

 In Valve's add-on content "The Passing" for Left 4 Dead 2, a message from Frank directed to Otis appears among other pop culture messages graffitied on the wall of a bar.

-He appeared in the discontinued mobile game Puzzle Fighter which was also developed by Capcom Vancouver.
+Frank & Chuck appeared as playable characters in the discontinued mobile game Puzzle Fighter which was also developed by Capcom Vancouver.

 In April 2021, the Dead Rising franchise was introduced to Teppen alongside Ace Attorney with the "Ace vs. The People" expansion.